chaos-drone/docker-over-vagrant-ubuntu/README.md

 # docker-over-vagrant-ubuntu
 Vagrant file and a setup script for docker ready virtual machine with ubuntu.

+The goal of the project when ready is to allow to setup a running dockerized project just by adding few lines of configuration and executing `vagrant up`.

 ## The setup
 Ubuntu 18.04 generic
 Docker